ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Proof of 'lockbox access secret' - proof required to validate that the lockbox access secret' is known, proof = hex(hmac(`<lockbox-access-secret>`, "lockbox-access-validate:" + `<client-nonce>` + ":" + `<expires>` + ":" + `<lockbox-access-token>` + ":identity-lookup-update"))
     * Expiry of the proof for the 'lockbox access secret' - a window in which access secret proof short term credentials are considered valid
      * Lockbox passphrase ID - (optional, if a lockbox passphrase was generated and to be associated with the identity) a static identifier associated with the currently generated passphrase (every time a passphrase is generated an ID is generated as well which is an identifier to refer to a particular passphrase without having to know the passphrase itself)
-    * Encryopted lockbox passsphrase - (optional, if client trusts identity to hold onto the lockbox passphrase) the lockbox passphrase encrypted to protect the server from knowing the lockbox passphrase
+    * Encrypted lockbox passsphrase - (optional, if client trusts identity to hold onto the lockbox passphrase) the lockbox passphrase encrypted to protect the server from knowing the lockbox passphrase
       * `<encrypted-lockbox-passphrase>` = `<salt-string>` + ":" `<proof>` + ":" + base64(encrypt(`<key>`, `<lockbox-passphrase>`)
         * `<key>` = hmac(`<user-specific-passphrase>`, "identity:" + `<identity-uri>` + ":lockbox-key")
         * `<proof>` = hmac(`<key>`, "proof:" + `<salt-string>` + ":" + hex(hash(`<lockbox-passphrase>`)))